miromanestar/jQuery-Youtube-Playlist-Gallery/README.md

  - [Optional] searchEnabled is true/false, hides searchbar, default = true

-      The search bar will only work if it finds any results and if the number of results are less than resultsPerPage.
+      \tThe search bar will only work if it finds any results and if the number of results are less than resultsPerPage.

  - [Optional] columns can be 1, 2, 3, or 4 (It will remain responsive regardless), default = 3

-      The columns argument only controls the max number of columns, but the actual number will change based on the size of the screen, ensuring it is always responsive and the video elements are never crushed together.
+      \tThe columns argument only controls the max number of columns, but the actual number will change based on the
+      \tsize of the screen, ensuring it is always responsive and the video elements are never crushed together.

  - [Optional] resultsPerPage maximum is 50, default = 5

-      The pagination in this script is not handled by the youtube data api, but the per page limit is 50 The pagination is handled via parsing a stored array which contains all the pertinent data.
+      \tThe pagination in this script is not handled by the youtube data api, but the per page limit is 50
+      \tThe pagination is handled via parsing a stored array which contains all the pertinent data.

 [Visit the live demo here.](https://miromanestar.github.io/jQuery-Youtube-Playlist-Gallery/)